momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

-#### REFACTOR: Remove all convenience methods from NPC entity backbone model
-Calls should only be made on the actual crafty entity
 #### Display incorrect characters count typed along with correct characters.
 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One